Jaylan Pearman

-Jaylan Pearman (born 18 April 2006) is an Australian soccer player who plays as an attacking midfielder for EFL Championship side Queens Park Rangers.
+Jaylan Bradley Pearman (born 18 April 2006) is an Australian soccer player who plays as an attacking midfielder for club Swindon Town, on loan from side Queens Park Rangers.

 Club career

 Perth Glory

 Pearman signed a scholarship deal with Perth Glory for the 2023–24 season.
 His deal was extended for another season in June 2024.

 Pearman made his senior debut for the club on 23 July 2024 in the play-off for the Australia Cup, a 4–2 win over Brisbane Roar; he came on as a 74th-minute substitute for David Williams.
 His first A-League Men game came the following 3 January, assisting the first goal by Adam Taggart in a 3–2 home loss to Western United; he was called the "future of the club" by manager David Zdrilic.
 Eight days later, he scored the only goal of a win over leaders Auckland FC also at the Perth Rectangular Stadium, in his third league game for the club.
 In the same month as his professional league debut, he was linked with a move to EFL Championship club Queens Park Rangers.